Meet Our Kiwi

 For example in the unfortunate event of a road casualty, we can determine if its a kiwi born in the wild or one that has been released, and if so where it was released and how far it has traveled during its lifetime.
 This is important information to help us figure out if kiwi are breeding and dispersing successfully in the wild.
 If one of our boys finds his true love, we may get the chance to figure out who she is by reading her transponder...

-You can become a kiwi sponsor and follow the lives and adventures of Harry, Kicker, Marohi and Kokiri by signing up to the Kiwi Coast 'Follow a Kiwi' Program.
+You can become a kiwi sponsor and follow the lives and adventures of wild Northland kiwi, including Harry and Marohi by signing up to the Kiwi Coast 'Follow a Kiwi' Program.

 Where will they wander next...?
 Who will be first to find a mate?
 Or who seems content, enjoying a bachelor lifestyle on his private Tutukaka beach ...?
 As a Follow the Kiwi Sponsor you will receive news, updates, photos and event invites FIRST!